Obtaining resistance to Pyricularia grisea in rice in the Southern Cone

 Executive Summary

-The characterization of the pathogen populations is the first step, unavoidable, to identify its genetic and pathogenic nature and, in paralell, identify the genes in rice, which give it resistance to the disease.
+The characterization of the pathogen populations is the first step to identifying its genetic and pathogenic nature and, in parallel, for identifying the genes in rice which give it resistance to the disease.
 With this information available, the resistance alleles can be introduced into improved cultivars, giving them greater and more durable resistance to the presence of the pathogen in favor of the productivity and lower production costs of the crop.
-To this end, the project molecularly characterized the pathogen and defined its variability, identified the lineages present in each participating country and described its geographical distribution, identified non-pathogenic lineages on other grasses, characterized the degree of pathogenicity of representative isolates of the various lineages, identified sources of incompatibility (resistance genes) in rice, introduced the identified sources of resistance in elite rice material common to all countries, identified the molecular markers linked to the sources of resistance for use in the process of selection and breeding of commercial varieties, developed NIL lines (near isogenic lines) with the different resistance genes and established models for predicting the population of the pathogen using AFLP (amplified fragment length polymorphism) markers.
+To this end, the project molecularly characterized the pathogen and defined its variability, identified the lineages present in each participating country and described their geographical distribution, identified non-pathogenic lineages of other grasses, characterized the degree of pathogenicity of representative isolates of the various lineages, identified sources of incompatibility (resistance genes) in rice, introduced the identified sources of resistance in elite rice material common to all countries, identified the molecular markers linked to the sources of resistance for use in the process of selection and breeding of commercial varieties, developed NIL (near isogenic lines) with the different resistance genes and established models for predicting the population of the pathogen using AFLP (amplified fragment length polymorphism) markers.

 The technological solution